AceStar0/ece-devops-ing4/README.md

     - [X] : Test the installation
     - [X] : Instructions for updating playbooks
   - [X] : Declarative - Configure a health check for GitLab
+- [X] : Lab 6: containers with Docker
+  - [X] : Install Docker
+  - [X] : Write a Dockerfile and build a Docker image
+  - [X] : Run a Docker with multiple options
+  - [X] : Share your Docker container with a classmate
+  - [X] : Build and run a multiple container app with Docker Compose